CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     az k8s-extension create --name azdata --extension-type microsoft.arcdataservices --cluster-type connectedClusters -c Arc-Data-Demo-DirectMode -g azure-arc --scope cluster --release-namespace azure-arc --config Microsoft.CustomLocation.ServiceAccount=sa-bootstrapper
      ```

 1. After running the above command you will notice that the **Provisioning State** is **Succeeded**.
-If this is pending, because the extension will take a few minutes to complete the installation.
+If it is pending, it is because the extension may take a few minutes to complete the installation.

     ![](media/extension-output.png "Lab Environment")

-1. To verify the extension installation, switch back to Azure Portal in the browser and search for **Kubernetes - Azure Arc** and select your cluster.
+1. To verify the extension installation, switch back to the Azure Portal in the browser and search for **Kubernetes - Azure Arc** and select your cluster.

-1. Now select **Extension** from left side menu and check if the Install status in **Installed** or not, if not please refresh after some time and then check.
+1. Now select **Extension** from left side menu and check if the Install status is **Installed** or not.
+If it is not, please refresh after some time and then check.

     ![](media/extension-installed.png "Lab Environment")

-1. Now run the below command to get the Azure Resource Manager identifier of the Azure Arc-enabled Kubernetes cluster, you will be using the cluster id in later steps while creating the custom location.
+1. Now run the below command to get the Azure Resource Manager identifier of the Azure Arc-enabled Kubernetes cluster, you will be using the cluster ID in the later steps while creating the custom location.

     ```
     $clusterID = az connectedk8s show -n Arc-Data-Demo-DirectMode -g azure-arc  --query id -o tsv
     $clusterID
     ```
-     > **Note:** The clusterID is stored in $clusterID parameter and you will be using this parameter only in later steps.
+     > **Note:** The clusterID is stored in $clusterID parameter and you will be using this parameter only in the later steps.

     ![](media/clusterid.png "Lab Environment")

-1. Now run the below command to get the Azure Resource Manager identifier of the cluster extension deployed on top of Azure Arc-enabled Kubernetes cluster, referenced in later steps as extensionId:
+1. Now run the below command to get the Azure Resource Manager identifier of the cluster extension deployed on top of Azure Arc-enabled Kubernetes cluster, referenced in the later steps as extensionId:

     ```
     $extensionID = az k8s-extension show --name azdata --cluster-type connectedClusters -c Arc-Data-Demo-DirectMode -g azure-arc  --query id -o tsv
     $extensionID
     ```
-      > **Note:** The extension resource ID is stored in $extensionID parameter and you will be using this parameter only in later steps.
+      > **Note:** The extension resource ID is stored in $extensionID parameter and you will be using this parameter only in the later steps.

     ![](media/extensionid.png "Lab Environment")

-1. Now run the below command to create custom location by referencing the Azure Arc-enabled Kubernetes cluster ID and the extension ID.
+1. Now run the below command to create a custom location by referencing the Azure Arc-enabled Kubernetes cluster ID and the extension ID.

     ```
     az customlocation create -n azurearc-customlocation -g azure-arc --namespace azure-arc --host-resource-id $clusterID --cluster-extension-ids $extensionID
     ```

-    The output should be similar as shown below:
+    The output should be as shown below:

      ![](media/custom-location.png "Lab Environment")

 1. To verify the custom location deployment, switch back to the browser and login to [Azure Portal](https://portal.azure.com) if not already done.

-1. Search for custom location in search bar and select custom locations.
+1. Search for custom location in the search bar and select custom locations.

     ![](./media/search-cl.png "Lab Environment")

-1. After selecting the custom locations from search bar, Select your **azurearc-customlocation**.
+1. After selecting the custom locations from search bar, select your **azurearc-customlocation**.

     ![](./media/cl-1.png "Lab Environment")

 1. Explore the overview section.
-You can see the namespace and Kubernetes cluster details on overview page.
+You can see the namespace and Kubernetes cluster details on the overview page.

    ![](./media/cl-2.png "Lab Environment")